4940 Hampden Lane, Suite 212 Bethesda, MD 20814 | 202.256.4646

 I am a Licensed Clinical Social Worker in Maryland with over 20 years of clinical experience.
-Born and raised in the DC area, I attended Sidwell Friends School for 14 years before receiving my B.A. in Afro-American Studies from the University of Pennsylvania in 1996.
+Born and raised in the DC area, I attended Sidwell Friends School for 14 years before receiving my B.A. in African American Studies from the University of Pennsylvania.
 After working in the nonprofit sector for three years, I graduated from Columbia University’s School of Social Work in 2001.

 I worked at House of Ruth in Washington, DC for two years, providing individual and group counseling to victims of domestic violence.

 In 2004, I completed a two-year advanced clinical training program in psychodynamic psychotherapy at the Washington School of Psychiatry.
 In 2013 I became a Certified Daring Way™ Facilitator, based on the research of Dr. Brené Brown.
 In 2014 I earned a certificate at the National Group Psychotherapy Institute.
-In addition, I have recently become a Certified AASECT Sex Therapist.
+In addition, I am a Certified AASECT Sex Therapist and Advanced Accelerated Resolution Therapy (ART™) Practitoner.

 I have been working with individuals, couples, and groups in private practice in Bethesda since 2004.
 I am the proud mother of two wonderful daughters.